kevin-fang/high-throughput-febio/INSTALL.md

 ### Initializing through Docker (Any OS - easier for those on macOS/Windows):
 - Install [Docker](https://www.docker.com/) on any machine (Linux, Windows, Mac).
+- Add your user to the Docker group (`sudo usermod -aG docker <your username>`)
-- Run `./run_docker.sh <name of config file, e.g. condor_config.local>` to add your machine to the network.
+- Run `./run_docker.sh /absolute/path/to/condor_config.local` to add your machine to the network.
 For example, to run a Docker container using the sample condor config file, you would run `./run_docker.sh sample_condor_config.local`.
 It will take some time to initialize.
 - To remove your machine from the network and stop the docker image, run `./stop_docker.sh`
 - To run on startup, add the `cd /absolute/path/to/this/directory && ./run_docker.sh <condor config file>` to `/etc/rc.local` (Linux only) on your machine.